The Asymptotically Safe Standard Model: From quantum gravity to dynamical chiral symmetry breaking: Fixed-point Higgs potential and the properties of the ASSM fixed point

-with an $N_\textrm{max}$-dependent normalisation $c_i$.
-The latter is requires as the FP potential vanishes in the limit $N_\textrm{max}\to\infty$, and so does the norm of all eigenvectors $v^{(i)}$.
+The normalisation with $c_i$ is required as the fixed-point potential vanishes in the limit $N_\textrm{max}\to\infty$, and so does the norm of all eigenvectors $v^{(i)}$.
 Accordingly the normalisation $c_i$ has to be chosen such that the eigenvectors $\bar v^{(i)}$ converge with a finite norm, leading also to converging eigenfunctions $\varphi_i$.
 Accordingly, a convenient choice for $c_i$ is given by the inverse of a specific $v^{(i)}_{l_i}(N_\textrm{max})$ with a fixed $l_i$.
 It is suggestive to choose $l_i=1$ for all $i$.
 However, since potentially $v^{(i)}_{1}=0$ for some eigenfunctions $\varphi_i$, this choice may not work globally.
 In the present case, we are only interested in $i=1,2$, where we indeed can choose

 We remark that the above construction only works if the respective eigenfunctions are well-defined in the limit $N_\textrm{max}\to\infty$.
 We shall see that this is indeed the case, which provides further non-trivial evidence for the existence of the novel ASSM fixed point with a flat Higgs fixed point potential with two relevant directions.